 Listen to Your Heart

-I had a older lifelong friend of mine who was an attorney.
-He had become an attorney because his father had been an attorney, and his father had wanted him to "follow the family footsteps".
+I had an older lifelong friend who was an attorney.
+He had become an attorney because his father had been an attorney, and his father had wanted him to "follow the family footsteps."
 My friend had confided with me years ago that he wished he had followed a different career path, instead of what his father had wanted him to do.

 Anyway, for those that don't know it, attorneys pledge to represent their clients to the best of their ability, now here is the hard part: in essence, even if their client appears guilty to the attorney.

 In his elder years, my friend became very involved with his church, and was on the board for the church.
 To make a long story short, the longtime well liked Pastor had been accused of an issue involving money, and the board had to decide whether the Pastor needed to step down and leave the church.

 It was a mess.
 The church was divided, and the members of the board were also divided.
 My friend sat on the side of the Pastor.
 At least initially.